RyanSPando/express-validations/README.md

 * Properly validate the update operations so that proper data isn't replaced with invalid data and so that error messages will appear when invalid data is submitted

 * When data is updated or deleted, display success messages unique to each operation

+* Validate that dataypes submitted through the form are the correct datatypes for that input field.
+For example: don't allow a number to be inserted as a name.
+Create error messages for those circumstances as well and re-render the page to display those error messages.